ON THE OLD TESTAMENT

 increasing throughout eternity.
 God is infinite and eternal and His

-creation will reflect His nature.
+creation will reflect His perfect nature.
 His kingdom will not just be infinite in

-size as the current universe is today, but also in the number of his loyal
+size as the current universe is today, also infinite in the number of loyal

 worshipers.
 If this were not so, God would have made a glorious and